1

 The Commission required that Xcel Energy propose new TOU periods because costs on its system are continually evolving due to infrastructure investment, inflation, and changes in fuel prices.

-On-Peak: 4PM to 9PM on non-holiday weekdays
+On-Peak: 5PM to 9PM on non-holiday weekdays, year-round

 Off-Peak: all other hours